skjohansen/playground-qy4r63yi/markdowns/lamdaexpressions.md

 ```

-The defintion of the Lambda expressions in the main method can compressed a bit to make the code easier to read:
+The definition of the Lambda expressions in the main method can compressed a bit to make the code easier to read:
 ```csharp
 void Main()
 {